azarboon/cheat-sheet-aws/README.md

 Followings are not allowed:
 * `Domain1.com` to anywhere else

-Alias record can apply to zone apex and subdomains but can redirect queries only to select AWS services:
+Alias record can apply to zone apex and subdomains but can redirect queries only to select AWS services.
-* API Gateway custom regional API or edge-optimized API
-* VPC interface endpoint
-* Cloud-Front distribution
-* Beanstalk
-* ELB
-* Global Accelerator
-* S3 bucket configured as static web-site
-* Another Route 53 record in the same hosted zone

 Alias record can’t redirect queries to another domain.
-Followings are allowed:
+Following is allowed:
 * `Domain1.com` to `www.domain1.com`

 Alias doesn't work to any other domain.
-Following not allowed:
+Following is not allowed:
 * `domain1.com` to `sub.domain2.com`

-Btw, following is acceptable:
+BTW, following is allowed too:
 `Domain1.com Alias(A) service.amazonaws.com`

 Route 53 doesn't charge for Alias queries to AWS resources, but charges for CNAME queries.